1brahimsaid/eggtimer/README.md

 # 1 – Introduction

 Timing is key to boil eggs just how you like them.
-This system implemented on a FPGA can set timer to alert you when your eggs are ready.
+This designed implemented on a FPGA can set a timer to alert you when your eggs are ready.
 The design has pre-set timers for soft, medium, or hard-boiled eggs.
-Any timer can be set with the push buttons for other timed tasks.
+Any time can be set with the push buttons for other timed tasks.
+Simple logic implementation using FPGA.

 # 2- Diagrams